littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 Firstly, create a folder for you app, name it `Your app` for example, and then put all your tool elements in it (Main.r, Shiny folder, Input folder, Output folder)

 ### R Portable
 Building a desktop app with R is like packaging all necessary elements, R included, into a main folder.
 Why do you need to put R into your app folder?
-Because your app will be delivered to the clients, who don't necessarly have R installed in their computer.
+Because your app will be delivered to the clients, who don't necessarily have R installed in their computer.
 A solution suggested by many people is to download R portable and put it in the main folder, with all other elements.
 Download R portable [**here**](http://sourceforge.net/projects/rportable/){:target="_blank"}.
 Put the folder `R-Portable` in `Your app` folder.

 ### Web browser
-Since we'are using R portable instead of RStudio, you definitely need a web brower.
+Since we're using R portable instead of RStudio, you definitely need a web browser.
 In case you are using Internet Explorer version < 10 which does not support Shiny, please either:

 * update your IE browser,
 * install GoogleChrome or Firefox and set them as your default web browser.

-If you want to include a web browser into you whole app, you can download Goolge Chrome Portable [**here**](http://portableapps.com/apps/internet/google_chrome_portable){:target="_blank"}.
+If you want to include a web browser into your app, you can download Google Chrome Portable [**here**](http://portableapps.com/apps/internet/google_chrome_portable){:target="_blank"}.
 Then put the `GoogleChromePortable` folder in `Your app` folder.
-I have tested it on different computers, sometimes it works, somtimes it doesn't and I don't know why.
+I have tested it on different computers, sometimes it works, sometimes it doesn't and I don't know why.
 Anyway, I think nowadays people all have a modern web browser in their computer so you don't need to prepare google chrome portable for them.

 ### main.R
-Now that our app works with a web browser, we need to speficy it in our `main.r` script:
+Now that our app works with a web browser, we need to specify it in our `main.r` script:

 {% highlight r %}
 Shiny::runApp('./Shiny folder/', launch.browser = TRUE)
 {% endhighlight %}

-### Bach file
+### Batch file
-Now we're moving to the most exciting step: creating a bach file to tell Windows what to do with the above script.
-Create a text file (with notepad or whatever you want), write down the below line of code, close and save it with a `.bat` extention name.
+Now we're moving to the most exciting step: creating a batch file to tell Windows what to do with the above script.
+Create a text file (with notepad or whatever you want), write down the below line of code, close and save it with a `.bat` extension name.
 For example, I name my batch file `YourApp.bat`.

 ~~~
 SET ROPTS=--no-save --no-environ --no-init-file --no-restore --no-Rconsole